 The Ocracoke Lighthouse was established in 1823 to help guide ships along the area off the North Carolina coast known as the Graveyard of the Atlantic.
-It is the oldest working lighthouse in the state and one of the oldest on the East Coast.
+It is the oldest continuously operating lighthouse on the East Coast.
 It stood tall during both the Civil and World Wars helping mariners with passage along the treacherous coastline.
 Shipwrecks are still occasionally uncovered in the ever shifting sands along Ocracoke's beaches.

 World War II was witnessed firsthand on the Island with German U-boats cruising just offshore and sinking many ships.
 The British Cemetery on Ocracoke serves as a reminder of this time with the crew of the HMC Bedfordshire buried here.
 Islanders found the sailor's bodies washed ashore and took them back to the village for proper burial.
 A US Navy Base was established briefly on the island in the Coast Guard Station as well as an additional structure out near the beach to listen for submarine activity by way of a long underwater cable.